JeffreyLin1/dih-framework/README.md

 # DIH Framework

-DIH Framework is a Next.js-based toolkit for building AI-powered applications with ease.
+DIH Framework is a toolkit for building AI-powered applications.
-🚧 This package is still under construction.
-Not production-ready!

-## Overview

-DIH Framework is built on top of Next.js, providing a robust foundation for creating AI-powered web applications.
-It combines the power of Next.js with AI capabilities to help you build sophisticated applications quickly.

 ## Packages